Bhagyadeep0/Portfolio/README.md

 2. Open your browser and navigate to `http://localhost:5173`.

-## Contributing

-Contributions are welcome!
-If you'd like to add new features, fix bugs, or improve existing code, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`.
-3. Commit your changes: `git commit -m "Add my feature"`.
-4. Push to the branch: `git push origin feature/my-feature`.
-5. Create a pull request.

-## License

-This project is licensed under the **MIT License** - feel free to use it, modify it, and share it with others.

 ## Acknowledgments

 - Thanks to the amazing Vite, React, SCSS, and Framer Motion communities for their fantastic tools and libraries!